2005:

 1919:

 Animator and teacher Walt Stanchfield is born in Los Angeles, California.
-He will begin
+He began

 his career in animation in 1937 at the Charles Mintz Studio and then later at the Walter Lantz Studio prior to his

 lengthy tenure at The Walt Disney Studios.
-In the 1970s, Stanchfield will focus his efforts on establishing a training
+In the 1970s, Stanchfield focused his efforts on establishing a training

 program for new animators along with veteran animator and director Eric Larson.
-Stanchfield will work on every
+Stanchfield worked on every

 full-length animated feature from the 1948 The Adventures of Ichabod and Mr. Toad through the 1986 The Great

 Mouse Detective.
-In the mid-1980s, he will also teach weekly gesture drawing classes for the entire studio.
+In the mid-1980s, he also taught weekly gesture drawing classes for the entire studio.
 His

 weekly lecture notes and drawings are now gathered and published in a two-volume collection entitled Drawn to